urbit/docs/docs/walkthroughs/source.md

 ## `sur/`

 `sur/` contains shared data structures.

-Files in `sur` are like headers in C.
+Files in `sur` are like header files in C.

 ## `web/`